isi-vista/adam/adam/experiment/README.md

 The integrated learner can be initialized many different ways in an experiment.
 The best way is to use `learner_type: "integrated-learner-params"` because this functionality extends an ability to fine tune all parameters and learner types.
 To use this learner type the namespaces `object_learner`, `attribute_learner`, `plural_learner`, `relation_learner`, and `action_learner` all follow the same layout below:
 - learner_type: str (Optional: "subset") - Indicates which learner model will be loaded.
 Normally the valid options are: "subset", "pursuit", and "none"
 - ontology: str (Optional: "phase2") - Indicates which ontology should be loaded with the learner
+- suppress_error: bool (Optional: True) - Indicates if runtime errors during the learning process should be suppressed to avoid program termination.
+Suppressed errors are instances which the learner does not learn from

 Any additional parameters for a learner type as described below should also be placed directly in the namespace.
 This configuration allows for detailed configuration of individual components.